flyocloud/nitro-astro/README.md

 export default defineConfig({
   integrations: [
     flyoNitroIntegration({
-      accessToken: 'N0vxfdfd275jSoEvFion7dfdfsdfasdfasd4n95zFroAZ', // switch between dev and prod token depending on the enviroment
+      accessToken: 'ADD_YOUR_TOKEN_HERE', // Switch between dev and prod tokens depending on the environment
-      liveEdit: true, // on dev and preview system this should be enabled, as this allows to reload the application inside the flyo preview frame when things change
+      liveEdit: true, // Enable on dev and preview systems for application reloading in the Flyo preview frame upon changes
       components: {
-        // define where the flyo components are located the suffix .astro is no required.
-Object key is the value from flyo, while object value is the component inside astro components folder
+        // Define where the Flyo components are located.
+The suffix .astro is not required.
+The object key is the value from Flyo, while the object value is the component in the Astro components folder
         // [!]
-Adding new elements requires the dev process to restart (it seems) "FlyoElementName": "AstroElementName",
+Adding new elements requires restarting the development process "FlyoElementName": "AstroElementName",
         "AnotherFlyoElement": "subfolder/AnotherFlyoElement"
       }